axtk/react-store/README.md

 *Compact shared-state management in vanilla React*

-In the process of creating a React app, the need for a state shared across multiple components may arise very soon.
-This package will help to set up the shared state with an easy-to-use React hook.
+This package will help to set up the state shared across multiple components with an easy-to-use React hook.

 ## Single-store setup

 The term *store* will stand for an object where the shared state will reside.
 Here the store is returned from the `useStore` hook.
-When the `useStore` hook is called in a component, the component gets subscribed to the store to remain up-to-date whenever the store gets updated.
+When this hook is called in a component, the component gets subscribed to the store to remain up-to-date whenever the store gets updated.

 ```jsx
 // App.jsx